Tbori1/Adeoti-Tolubori-CV/resume.md

 ## Skills

  - Ability to analyze and interpret big data
  - Data modeling and forecasting using machine learning
+ - Python programming language
  - Data analysis with Tableau
  - Database query using SQL
  - Excellent communication and attention to detail